osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/V1/Configuration/pi-adapter-for-azure-event-hubs-data-source-configuration.md

 7. Configure data selection.

+    For more information, see [PI Adapter for Azure Event Hubs data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration)

 ## Azure Event Hubs data source schema

 The full schema definition for the Azure Event Hubs data source configuration is in the `EventHubs_DataSource_schema.json` file located in one of the following folders: